Antari-yan/Introduction-Container/README.md

 ```

 > [!IMPORTANT]
-> The DNS name ina contaienr is always the service name and the hostname of the container.
+> The DNS name in a container is always the service name and the hostname of the container.
 > This can especially lead to issues when running multiple instances of a container using `replicas`.
 > Therefore it is advised to either use a different hostname from the service name.
 > Most of the time the hostname isn't needed, so not explicitly setting it is better.